charmedsatyr-401-advanced-javascript/lab-06/README.md

 * Categories and their corresponding products should display when a category is clicked:
   * `electronics` -> `radio`
   * `fruit` -> `strawberry`, `banana`
+* If `json-server` is running as indicated, you should be able to make additions or modifications to `./data/db.json` through the `json-server` API or through requests made through the `swagger.io` interface after copying/pasting the documentation at `./docs/swagger.json` into an editor at [https://editor.swagger.io](https://editor.swagger.io).

 #### Tests
 * How do you run tests?